-The Group, of which the Company is a part, has developed a Group Governance Framework which is underpinned by a Group Governance Manual and associated processes.
-This encompasses all key policies and procedures for example, the Group Code of Business Conduct.
+The Group, of which the Company is a part, has developed a Group Governance Framework which is underpinned by a Material Subsidiary Corporate Governance Manual.
+This encompasses all key policies and procedures.

 As a business that provides savings, income, investment and protection products and services, social value is created through the day-to-day operations.
 The Group provides customers with ways to help manage uncertainty and build a more secure future.
 In seeking to match the long-term liabilities the Group has towards its customers with similarly long-term financial assets, it provides capital that finances businesses, builds infrastructure and fosters growth in both developed and developing markets.